The Duke of Edinburgh's Award

 - Gold - for those aged 16 and over.
 Takes at least 18 months for direct entrants (those without Silver Awards).

 You can decide which levels you complete and in what order, as long as you meet the minimum age requirement.
+Check out our DofE leaflet for more information.

 You must complete the levels you choose to work towards before your 25th birthday.
 Speak to your leader to get started.
 If you're an adult volunteer, contact your country/region office for information on how to sign up.